Inside Ukraine’s elite corps where NATO combat medicine faces drone war reality check

 Andrii explains that the need for electronic warfare (EW) systems during casevacs has increased significantly due to the growing threat of FPV drones.

 “Russians are deliberately, actively, and systematically targeting medical transport.
-Our crews have been hit by FPV drones, and unfortunately, we’ve suffered losses because of it,” Andrii says.
+Our crews have been hit by FPV drones, and unfortunately, we’ve suffered losses because of it,” the paramedic says.

 Crossing borders to save lives – at the age of 17